Medically reviewed by Kristin Hall, FNP

-The result of this is an increase in serotonin levels that, for many people, can help to reduce the symptoms of depression and assist in recovery.
+The result of this change in your brain chemistry is an increase in serotonin levels that, for many people, can help to reduce the symptoms of depression and assist in recovery.

 Several SSRIs are currently available and in use.
 If you’ve been diagnosed with depression, an anxiety disorder or any other condition that’s treated using SSRIs, your healthcare provider may recommend one of the following medications:

-It can take several weeks for most SSRIs to start working.
-If you don’t notice any improvements after starting an SSRI, keep in contact with your healthcare provider.
-Over time, you may need to adjust your dosage or use a different type of medication.
+It can take up to six weeks for most SSRIs to start working.
+If you don’t feel any improvements after starting treatment with an SSRI, keep in contact with your healthcare provider.
+Over time, it may be necessary to adjust your dosage or use a different type of medication.

-Although SSRIs are less likely to cause side effects than most older antidepressants, there are still several potential side effects that you should be aware of if you’re prescribed an SSRI.
+Although SSRIs are less likely to cause side effects than older types of antidepressants, it’s still possible for side effects to occur.

 Many side effects of SSRIs are transient and mild, meaning they’ll go away on their own as you get used to the medication.
 However, some side effects can be persistent.
 In rare cases, SSRIs can also cause serious, potentially harmful side effects.